Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-They may be found at Nebraska Child Support Guidelines.
+They may be found at on the Nebraska Supreme Court Website at https://supremecourt.nebraska.gov/supreme-court-rules/chapter-4-children-families/article-2-child-support-guidelines.

-Yes, if the court case is here in Nebraska.
+Yes, if the court case is being handled here in Nebraska.

-Usually, when a child support obligation is established for an incarcerated person, it is $50 per month, unless you are on a work release program, regardless of how many children you have to support.
-The order may be subject to an upward modification upon your release.
+Usually when a child support obligation is established for an incarcerated person, it is set at the Nebraska Child Support Guidelines Minimum Support amount of $50 per month.
+An exception would be made if the incarcerated individual is on a work release program.
+The order may also be subject to an upward modification upon the person’s release.